gada1982/CarND-Behavioral-Cloning-Project/README.md

   - from 160x320 to 64x64
 - Choose randomly between the groups (steer left / straight / steer right)

-The model should only learn "reading" the track and shouldn't be influence by the hood of the car or the sky.
+The model should only learn "reading" the track and shouldn't be influenced by the hood of the car or the sky.
 Because of this, the images (160x320) are cut 20px on top and bottom, and 40px on the left and right side.
 This gives an image size of 120x240.
 This cut images get shrinked to 64x64 without big disadvantages.

 Testing data (in the simulator) has to be adjusted to the same size (64x64).
 This preprocessing has been included into drive.py.